2019 Maserati Levante GTS spy shots

 The vehicle will come with the 3.8-liter twin-turbocharged V-8 found in the Quattroporte GTS, whose output for the United States is a stout 523 horsepower and 479 pound-feet of torque.
 A similar output should feature in the Levante GTS.

 The vehicle should also come with an 8-speed automatic, all-wheel drive, and a host of chassis mods for sportier dynamics than what the Levante S offers.
+Here we see what looks to be uprated brakes.

 2019 Maserati Levante GTS spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo

-Look for the Levante GTS to bow next year, meaning we’ll likely see it arrive for the 2019 model year.
+Look for the Levante GTS to bow later this year, meaning we’ll likely see it arrive for the 2019 model year.
+It can't come soon enough as Levante sales haven't exactly been brimming.
+Following some temporary layoffs last year, Maserati this year is looking at reducing staff hours for workers at the Levante's plant to reduce supply

 Beyond the Levante GTS, we should see a Levante plug-in hybrid join the fold.
 The gasoline-electric SUV was confirmed by former Maserati CEO Harald Wester a year ago and is expected to feature the same setup found in the Chrysler Pacifica Hybrid.